Advertiser disclosure

 Here are some summary points highlighting the major 2024/2025 FAFSA changes:

-• The FAFSA will be available in December of 2023 which is months later than usual
+• The FAFSA was available at the end of December of 2023, which is months later than usual

-• The number of questions will be reduced from 108 to 36
+• The number of questions was reduced from 108 to 36

-• The questions on the FAFSA will align more with federal income tax returns
+• The questions on the FAFSA now align more with federal income tax returns

 • An increase in aid eligibility for single parents